10yard/continue/readme.md

 # **Continue plugin for Donkey Kong, Donkey Kong II and Donkey Kong Junior** #

-Gives the player an opportunity to continue gameplay from the current stage sacrificing their score.
+Gives player an opportunity to continue gameplay from the current level/stage.
+The number of continues is made visible.

 Tested with latest MAME version 0.241